octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 authors: Maxime Sallerin
 ---

+In this chapter we will see how to create and deploy your own node.

 ### PATH Setup

 Note that at the opening of each new terminal, you should set up the PATH.
 Otherwise, just add `./` at the beginning of each command in this chapter.